no23reason/jest-trx-results-processor/README.md

 ## Usage as testResultsProcessor

 _Notice: this method of use will be removed in the next major version.
-PLease use the reporters API described above._
+Please use the reporters API described above._

 Create a `jestTrxProcessor.js` file somewhere in your project (for this example I'll assume the `scripts` folder).
 There you can configure the processor, as Jest does not allow you to pass custom parameters to the results processor: